-Build recommendation: Use a 40-point stat pool for each profile: Strength 8–12, Agility 6–10, Intelligence 4–8, Charisma 6–10, with 6 points held back for Constitution, Perception, and Luck.
+RPG build recommendation: Begin every character profile with a 40-point attribute pool distributed across Strength 8–12, Agility 6–10, Intelligence 4–8, and Charisma 6–10; keep 6 points reserved for Constitution, Perception, and Luck.
 Give every build two signature talents.
-Base HP = 50 + Constitution × 5.
-Armor tiers: light 2, medium 4, heavy 6.
-Default resource pool 30 energy; typical skill costs 5–15 energy; cooldown windows 1–3 turns.
+Base HP equals 50 + Constitution × 5.
+Armor tiers are light 2, medium 4, heavy 6.
+The default resource pool is 30 energy; standard skill costs run 5–15 energy with cooldowns of 1–3 turns.

-Structure every role card into six sections: identity (name, epithet), archetype tag, stat block, equipment list, active traits with exact formulas, passive traits with trigger rules.
-List hard numbers for every action: “Judicator’s Strike” = 10–16 physical damage, 0.8 × Strength scaling, 20% stun chance, 8 energy cost, 2-turn cooldown.
-“Bastion Ward” grants a 12–18 shield for 2 turns, scales from Charisma, and has a 3-turn cooldown.
-A skirmisher archetype should use roughly 0.9 Agility scaling, 12–20 base damage, 6 energy mobility actions, and 1-turn cooldown cycles.
+Every class or role card should contain six sections: identity with name and epithet, archetype tag, stat block, equipment list, active traits using exact formulas, and passive traits with clear trigger rules.
+Provide numerics for actions: “Judicator’s Strike” – 10–16 physical damage, scales at 0.8 × Strength, 20% stun chance, cost 8 energy, cooldown 2 turns.
+“Bastion Ward” provides 12–18 shield for 2 turns, scales with Charisma, and refreshes after 3 turns.
+For a skirmisher archetype use Agility scaling ~0.9, base hit 12–20, mobility cost 6 energy, quick cooldown 1 turn.

-XP progression model: 100 XP per level for levels 1–5, 200 XP per level for levels 6–10.
+Progression system: For leveling, require 100 XP per level at levels 1–5 and 200 XP per level at levels 6–10.
 Give players 1 talent point per level plus 1 extra attribute point every 3 levels, with attributes capped at 15 for balance.
 Playtest protocol: conduct 10 standardized combats versus benchmark foes with fixed stats; log average damage per encounter, survival rate, average resource remaining.
-Use these balance goals: frontline builds survive more than 70% of runs while dealing 12–18 DPR, skirmishers hold 18–26 DPR with mobility uptime above 40%, and caster-blade hybrids reach 20–30 DPR with roughly 30% control uptime.
+Balance targets: frontline survival rate >70% with DPR 12–18; skirmisher DPR 18–26 with mobility uptime >40%; hybrid caster-blade DPR 20–30 with control uptime ~30%.

 Gear guidelines: Use weapon scaling of 6–10 for tier 1, 11–16 for tier 2, and 17–24 for tier 3.
-Enchantments add flat +2 damage or percent scaling +10% to skill coefficients.
-Use relic slot scaling of 2 slots for levels 1–4, 3 for levels 5–8, and 4 for levels 9–10.
-A named build should center on one primary damage source, one defensive passive, and one utility slot, which results in clearer gameplay identity and quicker tuning during balance passes.
+Enchantments should add either a flat +2 damage bonus or +10% scaling to skill coefficients.
+Use relic slot scaling of 2 slots for levels 1–4, indie serials, check out indie content, top independent series, indie serials database, independent series catalog, how to watch indie series, all indie series list, independent filmmakers series, episodic indie content, niche series 3 for levels 5–8, and 4 for levels 9–10.
+When crafting a named build prioritize one primary damage source, one defensive passive, one utility slot; this produces clearer play patterns, faster tuning during balance passes.

-Choose a party niche first: frontline tank for absorbing damage, midrange striker for reliable output, or support buffer for crowd control plus sustain.
+Select an archetype that fills a specific party niche: frontline tank for damage mitigation, midrange striker for consistent output, support buffer for crowd control plus sustain.
 Spend 10 initial skill points on Weapon Proficiency, Survival, Diplomacy, and Arcana, while keeping each skill capped at 5.

-Choose one origin trait for a passive bonus: Noble grants +2 Charisma to NPC interactions, Soldier provides +1 Strength plus access to basic armor, Scholar adds +2 Lore with bonus checks for arcane tasks.
-Write down the stat modifications from the origin trait before confirming the final spread.
+Pick one origin trait that adds a passive benefit: Noble = +2 Charisma for NPC interactions, Soldier = +1 Strength and basic armor access, Scholar = +2 Lore with extra arcane checks.
+Track how the chosen origin alters primary stats before locking the final allocation.

 Use a three-part playtest protocol: solo skirmish, coordinated assault, and a timed objective run.
-Measure average DPR, survival percentage, and resource consumption for each encounter, then tune stat allocation, gear selection, and origin choice after at least five runs per scenario.
+Measure average damage per round, survival percentage, resource consumption per encounter; adjust point allocation, gear choices, origin selection based on metrics tracked over at least five runs per scenario.

-Final check: ensure role clarity, confirm resource sustainability at level breakpoints, verify at least one reliable escape option exists for the build before committing to long-term progression.
+Final check: confirm role clarity, check resource sustainability at major level breakpoints, and verify the build includes at least one reliable escape tool before locking the progression path.

 A solid frontline knight array is Strength 16, Constitution 14, Dexterity 12, Intelligence 8, Wisdom 10, Charisma 14; shift points between STR and CHA for social leadership, or STR and CON for full tank focus.

-Step 3 – Configure offense: Use a versatile one-handed sword at 1d8–1d10 with shield bash support for shield builds, and a reach or high-dice two-hander at 1d10–1d12 for duelists, ideally with a stance that increases crit range or penetration.
-Take offense-boosting talents like Power Attack or Precision Strike equivalents at your earliest feat or advancement windows.
+Step 3 – Configure offense: For shield defenders use a versatile one-handed blade (1d8–1d10) plus shield bash options; for duelists pick a two-handed weapon with reach or high damage dice (1d10–1d12) and a stance that grants crit range or penetration.
+Choose attack-boosting talents such as Power Attack and Precision Strike analogues during the earliest advancement opportunities.

-Step 4 – Skill point setup: At level 1, set skill ranks to Athletics 4, Riding 3 if mounted, Diplomacy 2, and Perception 4; move two points into Stealth only for light-armor concepts.
-Early progression should maintain a 2:1 split of combat ranks to out-of-combat proficiencies.
+Step 4 – Skill distribution: At level 1, set skill ranks to Athletics 4, Riding 3 if mounted, Diplomacy 2, and Perception 4; move two points into Stealth only for light-armor concepts.
+Maintain a 2:1 ratio of combat skill ranks to out-of-combat proficiencies early on.

-Step 5 – Talent leveling roadmap: Talent roadmap: levels 1–4 focus on defense through Shield Mastery and Improved Guard, levels 5–8 add offense and utility via Mounted Tactics, Combat Reflexes, and Tactical Sweep, and levels 9+ unlock signature maneuvers or a prestige route.
-Spend the first two milestone increases on STR 18 followed by CON 16.
+Step 5 – Talent progression roadmap: Use defensive feats in levels 1–4 such as Shield Mastery and Improved Guard, shift into an offense/utility mix at levels 5–8 with Mounted Tactics, Combat Reflexes, and Tactical Sweep, and choose signature maneuvers or a prestige path at 9+.
+Take ability increases at the first two milestone advancements–raise STR to 18, then CON to 16.

-Step 6 – Synergies and consumables: A strong combo is shield wall + area taunt for holding lanes, while a reach spear plus sentinel perks works for movement denial.
-Per adventuring day, pack 6 healing potions, 3 antidotes, and 2 temporary armor boosters.
+Step 6 – Synergy combos and consumables: Use shield wall plus area taunt to lock down chokepoints, and combine a reach spear with sentinel-style perks to deny movement.
+Carry 6 healing potions, 3 antidotes, and 2 temporary armor buffs for each adventuring day.
 Use a polearm if the encounter objective shifts toward crowd control.

 Example build (level 7 Guardian): STR 18, CON 16, DEX 12, WIS 10, INT 8, CHA 14; feats: Shield Mastery, Power Attack, Combat Reflexes, Improved Guard, Mounted Tactics; gear: full plate, tower shield +1, longsword +2, amulet of fortitude.
-Play pattern: draw enemy focus, taunt every round, exploit opportunity attacks, and hold the front while allies supply damage.
+Gameplay loop: pull enemy attention, cycle taunt each round, convert opportunity attacks into pressure, and hold chokepoints while teammates deal damage.

 -